-To assist statistical analysis, the PCR tests results for BV were categorised in 3 groups: normal, BV and abnormal non-BV flora.
+To assist statistical analysis, the PCR test results for BV were categorized into three groups: normal, BV, and abnormal non-BV flora.
 The flora of nonspecific etiology and intermediary flora were considered to be abnormal non-BV flora.
-A result of 'bacterial load decreased' was considered normal findings.
+A result of 'bacterial load decreased' was considered a normal finding.

-Association between dependent and independent variables was tested using Pearson's chi-squared test or Fisher's probability test.
-Statistical hypotheses were tested at the level of statistical significance (Alpha level) of 0.05.
-All data were processed in software package IBM SPSS Statistics 22 (SPSS Inc., Chicago, IL, USA).
+Association between dependent and independent variables was tested using Pearson's $\chi^2$ test or Fisher's probability test.
+Statistical hypotheses were tested at the level of statistical significance (alpha level) of 0.05.
+All data were processed in the software package IBM SPSS Statistics, Version 22.0 (IBM Corp., Armonk, NY, USA).